FDSN/SeedLink/docs/protocol.rst

 | Variable length data                   |
 +----------------------------------------+

-Data format codes in the range 0..127 (TBD) have been reserved.
+Data format codes in the range 0..127 (**TBD**) have been reserved.
 This includes the following fixed codes:

 50 (ASCII "2")
   MiniSEED 2.x

 51 (ASCII "3")
   MiniSEED 3.x

 73 (ASCII "I")
   INFO packets (JSON)

-The 8 flag bits have the following meaning:
+The eight flag bits have the following meaning:

 0
   last INFO fragment